carolineeeeeee/DecompoVision/doc/index.rst

 This website contains:

-1. Implementation of our framework and instructions for installing and running it: :ref:`Download DecompoVision`
+1. Implementation of our framework and instructions for installing and running it: :ref:`Download DecompoVision`.
-2. Definition of compound decomposable metrics and proofs for metrics decomposition: :ref:`Metric Decomposition`
+2. Definition of compound decomposable metrics and proofs for metrics decomposition: :ref:`Metric Decomposition`.
-3. Proofs for correctness theorems: :ref:`Reliability Requirements`
+3. Experiments to collect human performance data, including instructions and data used in the paper: :ref:`Human Experiment`.
-4. Additional evaluation results: :ref:`Additional Evaluation Results`
+4. Proofs for correctness theorems: :ref:`Reliability Requirements`.
-5. Experiments to collect human performance data, including instructions and data used in the paper: :ref:`Human Experiment`
+5. Additional evaluation results: :ref:`Additional Evaluation Results`.